 THE English word crisis is reported to have been first used in a medical context to refer to a point where survival was not guaranteed, writes Lyndon Johnson.
 Specifically, it was the point at which a decision needed to be made which might tip the balance.
 In many cases, a perceived ‘pr’ crisis is – in actual fact – an operational problem that has caused damage to key strategic relationships – customers, prospective customers, partners, investors, journalists.
-Left untreated, it could create a greater risk to the long-term success or survival of the organisation.
+Left untreated, it could create a greater risk to the long-term success or survival of the organization.

-An organisation relies on relationships in order to do anything: relationships with employees to deliver core activities; relationships with customers to generate revenue; relationships with partners to scale or get products manufactured or supplied; and relationships with investors to get the capital it needs to grow.
-Damage to any of these key strategic relationships threatens the long-term prosperity of the organisation – the definition of a crisis.
+An organization relies on relationships in order to do anything: relationships with employees to deliver core activities; relationships with customers to generate revenue; relationships with partners to scale or get products manufactured or supplied; and relationships with investors to get the capital it needs to grow.
+Damage to any of these key strategic relationships threatens the long-term prosperity of the organization – the definition of a crisis.

-While many public relations and communications specialists talk about never wasting the opportunity created by a crisis, what if we, as practitioners, were able to help the organisations to avoid the crises from happening in the first place?
+While many public relations and communications specialists talk about never wasting the opportunity created by a crisis, what if we, as practitioners, were able to help the organizations to avoid the crises from happening in the first place?
 In the same way that nobody wants to end up in the emergency room – no matter how good the medical care – the nature of a crisis means that it creates an existential problem that should be avoided at all costs.
 Avoiding a crisis is, I’d argue, the true strategic value of communications and would go a long way to demonstrating why communications deserves to rightfully be considered a strategic management function.

-Unfortunately, much of the work of public relations is perceived to be about message control and dissemination in an attempt to have people perceive an organisation in a particular way.
-When a crisis happens it often provides a glimpse behind the curtain to the truth of an organisation.
+Unfortunately, much of the work of public relations is perceived to be about message control and dissemination in an attempt to have people perceive an organization in a particular way.
+When a crisis happens it often provides a glimpse behind the curtain to the truth of an organization.
 Where the reality doesn’t match the reality of the message it can cause considerable damage and make building (or rebuilding) relationships much harder.
 Where strong relationships have been built with key stakeholder groups the risk of a crisis doing damage is significantly less.

-Rather than solely helping organisations to manage crises, we should be helping them to avoid them.
-The key to doing this is to ask colleagues and client contacts to assess the relationship risk of everything they do operationally – and help them to identify and build the key relationships necessary to help mitigate operational and reputational risks in the event that an operational failure creates a threat to the long-term sustainability of the organisation.
+Rather than solely helping organizations to manage crises, we should be helping them to avoid them.
+The key to doing this is to ask colleagues and client contacts to assess the relationship risk of everything they do operationally – and help them to identify and build the key relationships necessary to help mitigate operational and reputational risks in the event that an operational failure creates a threat to the long-term sustainability of the organization.

 Lyndon Johnson is the founder of THINK DIFFERENT[LY] Communications and the general manager of walk-in communications clinic COMMS.BAR in Toronto.
 Over the last decade, he has been developing a unifying communications theory and he is the inventor of The Lean Agile Communications Methodology™.